atom-dispencer/CodenameTeabag/docs/index.md

 Tutorial-hell is where you end up when you blindly copy-paste from tutorials:
     you never learn or become independent.
-A sure-fire way to get there is by not listening to people who try to help you 🤨...
+An easy way to get there is by not listening to people who try to help you 🤨...
     ***Did you watch that Short??***

 This is not a tutorial, it's a *guide* for avoiding or escaping tutorial-hell.
 For that, you need skills which a standard *tutorial* won't teach you, namely how to
     think-through problems and find help when things go wrong...

-Say this after me: ***"I will not copy and paste in Codename: TEABAG"***...
-Coz it ain't gonna help you.
-If you copy-paste the answer, you won't learn.

 *Together* in this *guide*, we will build a **T**ext-**B**ased **A**dventure **G**ame, just like I did
     back-in-the-day, but I'm also going to show you how to think for yourself and get help on your own.
 Throughout, there will be sections where you have to look things up or use your initiative.
 This may be challenging but I'll guide you through.
 ***Do not skip these sections.***

+Speak after me: ***"I will not copy-paste in Codename: TEABAG"***...
+Coz it ain't gonna help you.
+If you copy-paste the answer, you won't learn.

 You *do* want to escape tutorial-hell...
 Right?